Astronomy vs. Astrology is Like Asking Science vs. Faith – Which is Which?

 There are 12 zodiac signs in astrology, each related to a specific time of year.
 Here are the signs:

-The zodiac is related to astronomy.
-It’s guided by the Earth’s rotation around the sun.
+The zodiac is related to astronomy because it’s guided by the Earth’s rotation around the sun.
 The signs correspond to when the sun appears in front of a given constellation.

 For example, each year, around March 19, the sun moves in front of the constellation Aries, represented by a ram.
 The sun stays in front of this star system for about 30 days before rising in front of the next constellation, Taurus, represented by the bull.